valerielim/Mathematics_For_Machine_Learning--Imperial/week4/W4 – Matrix Multiplication Special Assignment.md

 ### Question 6

-Question: Another use of non-square matrices is applying a matrix to a list of vectors.
+"Another use of non-square matrices is applying a matrix to a list of vectors.
 Given our transformation $r' = Ar$, this can be generalised to a matrix equation $R' = AR$, where $R'$ and $R$ are matrices, and where each column's corresponding $r'$ and $r$ are vectors.

 In Einstein notation, $r'_i = A_{ij}r_j$ becomes $R'_{ia} = A_{ij}R_{ka}$.

 For the same $\hat s$ as in the previous quesiton, apply $A$ to the matrix.
-Observe that it is the same result as treating the columns as separate vectors and calculating them individually.
+Observe that it is the same result as treating the columns as separate vectors and calculating them individually."

+Approach:

+* Matrix multiplication..

 ![special quiz](imgs/w4_hard_quiz21.jpg)

 ![special quiz](imgs/w4_hard_quiz17.png)

 ### Closing comment

+10/10 = 100%!

 This is a more challenging exercise and I had so much fun puzzling over it!
 Frankly anyone can get the correct answers online (or via Coursera, with sufficient attempts at guessing), but there is neither an explanation posted online, nor one given by the official course, so this is my contribution.